 The Uniform Filing Requirements (UFR) on the rate unbundling released by the ERC on October 30, 2001 specified the following bill components: generation charge, transmission charge, system loss charge, distribution charge, supply charge, metering charge and interclass and lifeline subsidies.
 National value added tax and local franchise taxes, universal charges and Feed-in Tariff Allowance (FIT-All) are also separately indicated in the customers' billing statements.
-VAT and local franchise taxes (which are billed and collected merely on behalf of the national and local government), universal charges and FIT-All [which are billed and collected merely on behalf of Power Sector Assets and Liabilities Management Corporation (PSALM) and National Transmission Corporation (TransCo), respectively] do not form part of the Company's revenues.
+Universal charges and FIT-All [which are billed and collected merely on behalf of Power Sector Assets and Liabilities Management Corporation (PSALM) and National Transmission Corporation (TransCo), respectively] do not form part of the Company's revenues.
 The Company's revenues are adjusted for over/under recoveries of pass-through charges.